 Students must not arrive at school prior to 7:10 a.m.
 When they do arrive, they should go to the gymnasium and wait there until dismissed at 7:30 a.m.
 The exception is for students who eat breakfast or go to the library.
-Breakfast is served in both the gym and cafeteria.
+Those students must go to the front entrance of the main building and secure a library or breakfast pass.